Welcome to Inkpen Class – Foundation

 We are very excited about the community allotment in the West Hanney allotments.
 Getting the plot to a state that we can begin to plant crops is proving to be challenging.
 However we do have plans for a turf cutter and rotavator and we are planting seedlings in pots so that we will have something to plant once the space is ready.
 This is available for all parents in Pre-school and Reception.
-You should all have received an email about plans for this project, if you didn’t then they have been added to the top of this page.
-The digging has begun and we are visible by our scarecrow.
-If you have any bulbs left over then please come along and help us plant them in the allotment (or you could just send them into school and we will plant them during our allotment afternoons).
-I have been going out with some older children who are keen to get their hands dirty and we have been moving the raspberry canes and planting up some herbs.
+You should all have received an email about plans for this project, if you didn’t then they have been added to the top of this page. w I have been going out with some older children who are keen to get their hands dirty and we have been moving the raspberry canes and planting up some herbs.
 If you have a spare afternoon and would like to help out at the allotment please let me know as we can be flexible with our timetable.

 As always, if you have any questions or would like to talk about your child with one of our team then please let us know.